fasten-project/scancode-runner/README.md

-# Licensing Analyzer
+# ScanCode Runner

+This FASTEN Kafka plugin has the simple task of running Scancode Toolkit on a codebase pointed to by messages in the fasten.SourcesProvider topic(s).

-TODO: write README.
+TODO: complete README.